LoKI: Low-damage Knowledge Implanting of Large Language Models: Conclusions

 \section{Conclusions}

 We present LoKI, a parameter-efficient fine-tuning framework that achieves balanced adaptation between downstream task performance and preservation of pre-trained knowledge in large language models.
-Our key insight stems from systematically analyzing the hierarchical knowledge storage mechanism in transformer FFN layers and developing a layer-balanced parameter selection strategy guided by integrated gradient attribution.
-Through experiments on retrieval and tool-use tasks, we demonstrate that LoKI achieves competitive task adaptation while significantly reducing catastrophic forgetting compared to full parameter fine-tuning and LoRA.
-By connecting insights from mechanistic interpretability research to practical fine-tuning goals, our study emphasizes the promising potential of this interdisciplinary field.
+Our key insight stems from systematically analyzing the hierarchical knowledge storage mechanism in transformers and developing a layer-balanced parameter selection strategy guided by integrated gradient attribution.
+Through experiments on retrieval and tool-use tasks, we demonstrate that LoKI achieves competitive task adaptation while significantly reducing catastrophic forgetting compared to full parameter fine-tuning and prevalent PEFT methods.
+Our experimental results demonstrate that integrating insights from mechanistic interpretability research with fine-tuning objectives is effective, highlighting the potential of this interdisciplinary direction.